Carrie Prejean: Personal life

 On July 2, 2010, Prejean married former NFL quarterback Kyle Boller in San Diego, California.
 On November 11, 2010, they announced that they were expecting a child in May 2011.
 The couple's first child arrived on May 11, a girl, followed by a son, Brody, in 2013.

+On Easter Vigil in 2025, Prejean was confirmed into the Catholic Church.

 Political activity

+In 2020, she became an official member of the Donald Trump Campaign Advisory Board and represented the Women for Trump 2020 Coalition.
+She appeared on Fox News to promote Trump and conservative values.

-In late August, 2021, Prejean spoke at an Encinitas, California school board meeting, announcing her plan to campaign against some of the school board members when they ran for reelection.
+In late August 2021, Prejean spoke at an Encinitas, California, school board meeting, announcing her plan to campaign against some of the school board members when they ran for reelection.
 She decried the mandatory masking at schools that was taking place in the face of the ongoing COVID-19 pandemic, stated that she would unmask her children, and that the pandemic was over.

-In 2022 she claimed on Fox News that a local school board Halloween event that had a drag queen was a front for child grooming.
-She stated “Every single one of these board members, we called them out for exactly who they are.
-They’re groomers."
+In 2022, she argued on Fox News that a local school board Halloween event that had a drag queen was a front for child grooming.
+She stated "Every single one of these board members, we called them out for exactly who they are.
+They're groomers."